MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -AllowOptOut
-The AllowOptOut parameter indicates whether or not agents can opt in or opt out from taking calls from a hunt group.
+The AllowOptOut parameter indicates whether or not agents can opt in or opt out from taking calls from a call queue.

 ```yaml
 Type: System.Boolean